 The 12-island cruise is all day, so if that’s too long for your youngsters, try the Fethiye to Gocek trip that runs every Sunday.
 You get to get off the boat and spend 2 hours in Gocek.
 It’s quieter and cheaper.

-5. Get soaked at the aqua park.
+5. Get soaked at the aqua park

 There are two aqua parks in town, both great options for the summer when the temperature hits 40℃.
 The one at Ovacik, between Fethiye and Ölüdeniz, is newer and better.
-There’s also one in Çalis Beach, and I’ve heard they’ll confiscate any outside food and water (grrrrr).
+There’s also one in Çalis Beach, and I’ve heard they’re quick to confiscate any outside food and water (grrrrr).
 However if you’re already in the Çalis area, this might work for you.
 Besides, afterward you can stroll along Çalis Beach, enjoy a breathtaking sunset, and maybe even spot dolphins or sea turtles.

 6. Pig out!